LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy-Specification.md

 J4 = 100 × M
 J5 = 250 × M

-Genesis therefore has the reference ladder:
+Genesis:

 5,000 / 10,000 / 25,000 / 50,000 / 125,000 USDM

-Class-100 maturity has:
+Class-100 maturity:

 500,000 / 1,000,000 / 2,500,000 / 5,000,000 / 12,500,000 USDM

-The ladder must not alter the probability distribution of the normal five symbols.
+The Jackpot ladder must not alter normal five-symbol probabilities.

-11. Jackpot Funding
+12. Jackpot Funding

-Jackpot liquidity may be funded only from genuine economic capacity remaining after mandatory liabilities and safety requirements.
+Jackpot liquidity may be funded only from genuine residual surplus after mandatory obligations and protected capital.

-The implementation should expose a governed allocation parameter, provisionally named:

-JackpotAllocationRate

-The numeric value remains a simulation/configuration decision until frozen.
+There is no frozen JackpotAllocationRate.

+The implementation must not hard-code or present an allocation percentage as canonical until a separate normative policy decision adopts it.

+Any Jackpot funding transition must preserve:

+JackpotPayout <= LockedJackpotLiquidity

-Funding must atomically increase LockedJackpotLiquidity and preserve the Effective Pool invariant.
+and the Effective Pool invariant.

-12. Jackpot Activation and Payout
+13. Jackpot Activation and Payout

-A Jackpot level is active only when its target has been reached:
+Activation requires:

 LockedJackpotLiquidity >= Target(level)

-and the resulting pool state remains valid.

-Jackpot assignment must use cryptographic randomness and cannot be selected by an operator or backend.
+and a valid post-transition economic state.

+Selection must use cryptographically verifiable randomness.

 At payout:

-the winning condition is derived from verified randomness;
+derive the winning condition;

-the actual Jackpot amount is frozen;
+freeze the actual payout;

-that amount becomes a pending liability;

-the corresponding locked Jackpot balance is removed from the Jackpot bucket exactly once;
+remove the paid amount from locked Jackpot accounting exactly once;

-after successful claim, the liability is cleared;
+create the corresponding pending liability;

+settle/claim under normal single-claim rules;

-the Jackpot then rebuilds from future surplus.
+rebuild the Jackpot only from future genuine surplus.

-The exact choice between paying the threshold amount or the full current Jackpot balance must be frozen before implementing the final validator transition.
+The policy choice between threshold payout and full current locked-balance payout is explicitly open.
+The validator must not silently encode one as if it were already frozen.

-13. Multi-Asset Payment and Settlement
+14. Multi-Asset Payment and Settlement

-USDM remains the economic reference value.
+USDM remains the reference economic value.

-If the player pays with ADA, the protocol must verify that the ADA amount corresponds to the required USDM class price under the approved oracle configuration.

-If a winner is owed P USDM but the pool lacks enough USDM, an approved alternative settlement asset may be used to satisfy exactly the same frozen USDM value.

-The oracle validation must include:
+For non-USDM payment or settlement, the implementation must validate:

 asset identity;